pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-indentation"+OR+"W0311")

 ### [W0312](#W0312) (mixed-indentation)<a name="W0312"></a>
-Found indentation with %ss instead of %ss
+Found indentation with %ss instead of %ss.

 Used when there are some mixed tabs and spaces in a module.

 **:x: Incorrect code**